Gluten Free Muesli Bars (Oat Free)

 Gluten free Weetbix – I have to be honest, the Weet-bix are what gives these muesli bars the best texture, so if you don’t need to replace these then I wouldn’t.
 But if you do need to, you can use 50g crushed gf cornflakes + 50g crushed gf rice bubbles (crush the 50g of rice bubbles, but leave the other rice bubbles in the recipe whole).

-I’ve also had a few readers let me know that they have just used an equal weight of gluten free muesli or other gluten free cereals in place of the Weet-bix this recipe and that it worked well, so that’s a good option too.
+I’ve also had a few readers let me know that they have just used an equal weight of gluten free muesli or other gluten free cereals in place of the Weet-bix in this recipe and that it worked well, so that’s a good option too.
 I’d recommend crushing any larger pieces, to make it easier to cut the bars later.

 You could also use an equal weight of rice flakes plus increase the gluten free flour to 1/4 cup* but please note, rice flakes do have quite a different texture to Weet-bix in this recipe, they’re firmer and chewier.
 Adding the extra flour helps hold the bars together, as the rice flakes don’t help bind the mixture the way the crushed weet-bix does.
 But the texture of the bars will be very different.